-Crystal Lake Cave in Dubuque, Iowa was an unexpected stop for us on the way up to the Spook Cave & Campgrounds in MacGregor, Iowa.
-We had wanted to spend the day at Maquoketa State Park but it was pouring rain so we opted to Crystal Lake Cave instead!
-And as you can see we weren’t disappointed with it’s beauty!
-I was expecting something larger considering “lake” is in the cave name but this lake was more like a small pool of water high up in a crevice that was difficult to see.
-Unfortunately we didn’t get to spend long staring at it, but it made from some great photos!
+Visiting Crystal Lake Cave in Dubuque, Iowa was an unexpected stop for us on the way up to the Spook Cave & Campgrounds in MacGregor, Iowa.
+We had wanted to spend the day at Maquoketa State Park (tons of caves there!) but it was pouring rain so we opted to Crystal Lake Cave in Dubuque instead and I’m glad we did!
+As you can see we weren’t disappointed with it’s beauty!
+I was expecting a larger body of water in the cave considering “lake” is in the cave name but this lake was more like a small pool of water high up in a crevice that was difficult to see.
+Unfortunately we didn’t get to spend long staring at it, but it made for some great quick photos!

 As with most toured caves we’ve been in things are nicely lit and there were plenty of formations in Crystal Lake Cave to see.